pynbody/tangos/docs/live_calculation.md

 - All functions can implicitly access halo properties, so that (for example) `Vvir()` returns the virtual velocity without having to specify manually that it should calculate this from `Rvir` and `Vvir`
 - If a function returns a halo link (i.e. a link to another object with its own properties) `f().value` will return the `value` stored or calculated from the linked object returned by `f()`
 - Basic arithmetic works as you'd expect, so you can use `+`, `-`, `*` and `/`, as well as brackets to control precedence, e.g. `f(Mgas+Mstar)` returns the value of `f` taking the sum of the properties `Mgas` and `Mstar` for each target halo as input.
 - live calculation functions and link functions can be combined.
-For example, given a property function `F` and link function `L`, one can do L(...).F(...) where F will calcualte a property given the properties from the link function results and its own inputs.
+For example, given a property function `F` and link function `L`, one can do L(...).F(...) where F will calculate a property given the properties from the link function results and its own inputs.
 - live calculation functions can be nested, e.g. given `f1` and `f2`, `f1(5,f2(Mvir))` will return the value of `f1` given, as its second argument, the value of `f2` with the halo property `Mvir` as input.

 List of Useful mini-language functions